greati/gryph/README.md

 # gryph
-A programming language for easy graph manipulation.
+A programming language for easy graph construction and manipulation.